Palestinian health authorities say Israel kills 25 waiting on aid as war death toll exceeds 56,000

 He said he saw at least three people lying on the ground motionless and many others wounded as he fled the site.

+The military said it was reviewing the incident, which took place near the Netzarim corridor, a road that bisects northern and southern Gaza.

-The Awda hospital said another 146 Palestinians were wounded.
-Among them were 62 in critical condition, who were transferred to other hospitals in central Gaza, it said.
+The Awda hospital in the urban Nuseirat refugee camp, which received the victims, confirmed 25 deaths and said 146 others were wounded.
+It said 62 were in critical condition and transferred to other hospitals.

 In the central town of Deir al-Balah, the Al-Aqsa Martyrs hospital said it received the bodies of six people who were killed in the same incident.